-Admission requirements for LAMP
+Admission requirements for LAMP in Early Childhood Education and Special Education

 All applicants must have a minimum 2.7 overall GPA (combined undergraduate GPA).
 Other admission requirements may include (but are not limited to) application, GRE scores, writing samples, interviews, and recommendation letters.
 Students must be fully admitted to the College of Graduate Studies to be eligible.
 Students must consult with the appropriate LAMP advisor prior to applying.